Giovanni Fattori: Paintings in the middle period (1861–1883)

-He started giving private painting lessons and, from 1869, he taught twice weekly at the Florentine Academy (where one of his late students was Amedeo Modigliani).
+He started giving private painting lessons and, from 1869, he taught twice weekly at the Florentine Academy.
+Among these students was the young Amedeo Modigliani, who enrolled at the Florentine Academy around 1902.
+Though Modigliani would soon move toward a radically different aesthetic, his early training under Fattori grounded him in the Macchiaioli tradition of direct observation and tonal discipline, a foundation visible in his early figurative work before his departure for Paris in 1906.
 However, he experienced financial difficulties, as his battle scenes found few purchasers.
 When he was unable to pay his taxes, his property in Florence was confiscated; this and a broken kneecap further depressed him.
 In 1878, he sent two paintings to the Exposition Universelle of Paris, but was too impoverished to attend.
 His disillusionment is revealed in the harsher realism of his works from the late 1870s.

 In the 1880s, he painted mainly rural themes, such as horses and cattle.
 His visits to the estate of the Princes Corsini in Maremma in 1881 and 1882 culminated in a series of paintings of cowherds, some of which were exhibited at the Esposizione Nazionale in Venice in 1887.